seladb/PcapPlusPlus/Examples/Arping/README.md

 ======

-This application resolves a target MAC address using its IPv4 address, by sending an ARP request and analyzing the ARP response coming back.
+This application resolves a target MAC address using its IPv4 address, by sending an ARP request and analyzing the ARP response.

-It's an implementation of arping utility (https://en.wikipedia.org/wiki/Arping) but with less options.
+It's an implementation of the arping utility (https://en.wikipedia.org/wiki/Arping) but with less options.
 Its basic input is the target IP address and the interface name/IP to send the ARP request from.

 Using the utility